 Dr. Jessica Taylor (19:45):

 Yeah.
 He showed up at the center.
 We call them a sexual assault and rape center or domestic abuse center, so they’re essentially clinics.

 Dr. Jessica Taylor (19:55):

 She wasn’t actually in there at that time.
 I think she might have been at work or something like that.
-And he turned up and he played this sort of, “Oh, I’m so glad that I found this service and I’m really concerned about my wife and I just feel like I need to talk to one of you and I just need to give you this information because she’s not been taking her medication.
+And he turned up and he played this sort of, “Oh!
+I’m so glad that I found this service!
+And I’m really concerned about my wife.
+I just feel like I need to talk to one of you.
+I just need to give you this information because she’s not been taking her medication.
 She’s on these antidepressants and anti-psychotics and I’m just really worried that she’s not been taking her medication.
-I’ve been telling her every day she needs to take it and she’s been getting delusional and she’s thinking things aren’t real.”
-And I’m listening to him thinking, Yeah, right, as if I’m going to believe that she’s very lucky that he came across somebody like me.
+I’ve been telling her every day she needs to take it.
+She’s been getting delusional.
+She’s thinking things aren’t real.”
+And I’m listening to him thinking, Yeah, right.
+As if I’m going to believe that she’s very lucky that he came across somebody like me.
 Because I could see right through this guy.
 I knew he was deliberately setting her up so it sounded like all of her disclosures to us were, because she wasn’t taking this medication.
-I knew what he was doing and he did it in such a…he cried, “I’m so worried about my wife and I just want the best for her.”
-I knew exactly what he was doing, but it worries me that so many of these perpetrators that approach it in this way are very, very good at manipulating professionals as well, aren’t they?
+I knew what he was doing. and he did it in such a…he cried.
+“I’m so worried about my wife.
+I just want the best for her.”
+I knew exactly what he was doing.
+But it worries me that so many of these perpetrators that approach it in this way are very, very good at manipulating professionals as well, aren’t they?

 We’re going to pause the conversation here and continue it next week, so please stay tuned.